jesusmanuel37-cyber/journ124final/README.md

 # Making a #1 Hit

 ## Introduction
 Everyone has heard songs on the radio that have become a #1 hit on Billboard's Hot 100, and many artists strive to achieve a #1 hit.
 As well as their labels wanting to make sure that their artists are making them the most profit.
-Billboard Hot 100 chart is what many, including labels, check to cont......
+Billboard Hot 100 chart is what many, including labels, check to see which songs are getting popular.
+This gets many artists and labels to try to capture some of that popularity to gain popularity in their music and overall artistry.
 With many artists wanting a #1 hit for their own goals or a demand from their labels, we can use the datasheet to check which songs are more likely to reach #1 or a high placement on the Billboard Hot 100s

 The data set was collected from Chris Dalla Riva for his book Uncharted Territory and was collected from the Billboard Hot 100 Database.